Buffalo Turf – Your Guide

 Modern soft-leaf Buffalo hybrids grow year-round, and their above-ground runner system means that they’re quick to repair.
 That same luscious mat of leaves is also likely to out-compete most weeds, meaning a healthier looking lawn with less maintenance.

-Buffalo Grass Key Features
+Buffalo Turf Key Features

 • High Drought tolerance